PizzaPete/Progress/README.md

 - Microsoft Internet Explorer 10
 - Microsoft Internet Explorer 9 - does not obey the HTML5 input required tag

+I'm now trying to make this work on Node.js.
+Just for fun and to learn some Node.

 Dependencies
 ---
 Progress should work with the most versions of the following software: